Mickey: Prescott’s hot streak continues with couple’s pregnancy announcement

-FRISCO (SILVER STAR NATION) — Cowboys Quarterback Dak Prescott has been on a hot streak this season, and his performance in last Thursday’s, November 23, game was no different, Silver Star Insider Mickey Spagnola said.
+FRISCO (SILVER STAR NATION) — Cowboys Quarterback Dak Prescott has been on a hot streak this season, and his performance in last Thursday’s game was no different, Silver Star Insider Mickey Spagnola said.

 How did he get on this hot streak?
 The answer: Dad Strength, Prescott explained.